API reference

 Calculates the observed power spectrum multipole moments (monopole, quadrupole, hexadecapole) on a given observed wavenumber grid k_output, using arrays of true multipole moments provided on an input wavenumber grid k_input, and employing Gauss-Lobatto quadrature.

-This is the standard, faster implementation for applying the Alcock-Paczynski (AP) effect to the power spectrum multipoles, designed for performance compared to the check version using generic numerical integration.
+This is the standard, faster implementation for applying the Alcock-Paczynski (AP) effect to the power spectrum multipoles.

 Arguments